 By reporting our performance, we aim to ensure a clear link between our business strategy and our social and environmental performance indicators and activities.
 Telenor has over the last years strengthened the data quality of its non-financial reporting through further development of its reporting guidelines, internal audits in several business units and external assurance of key data.

-DNV GL has been commissioned by Telenor to carry out an independent review of the Sustainability Report 2015, in particular to assess the accuracy of claims.
-The engagement has been undertaken in accordance with a procedure based on DNV GL’s general method for assessments of sustainability reporting, which has been tailored to specific Telenor requirements.
+DNV GL has been commissioned by Telenor to carry out an independent review of the Sustainability Report 2017, in particular to assess the accuracy of claims.
+The engagement has been undertaken in accordance with the requirements in the ISAE 3000 standard as well as DNV GL’s general method for assessments of sustainability reporting.

 In addition, DNV GL has performed an independent verification of Telenor Group’s total energy consumptions and scope 1, 2 and 3 of Telenor Group’s total CO2 emission for our reporting to Carbon Disclosure Project.